fractilegames/astronautics-controller/README.md

 - The exported application will need "internet" permission set.

 This source code is released under [MIT license](https://opensource.org/licenses/MIT).
-The font used is Anita Semi-Square by Gustavo Paz L. (CC BY-SA 4.0).
+The app font is Orbitron Bold by [Matt McInerney](http://pixelspread.com) (SIL OFL 1.1).